Xun Can: Marriage and death

 Xun Can assessed women in terms of their beauty and appearance rather than their talent and intelligence.
 He married the general Cao Hong's daughter, who was known for her pretty looks.
 At their wedding, they were dressed in extravagant garments and had expensive decorations for their bedroom.
 Xun Can treated his wife with special care and devotion.
 However, their romance did not last long as she died of illness a few years later.
 Fu Gu went to comfort Xun Can at his wife's funeral and saw that he was extremely grieved even though he did not shed tears.
 Fu Gu told him, "It's difficult to find a wife who has both looks and talents.
 However, you prefer looks over talents, so it's not too hard to find a new wife.
 What's there to feel sad about?"
 Xun Can replied, "It's difficult to find another beautiful woman like her again!
 Even though she may not have had the most beautiful looks, it wasn't easy for me to have found someone like her."
 He was so deeply upset over his wife's death that he died a few years later at the age of 28.

-Xun Can's personality and outlook on life made it difficult for him to socialise with ordinary people.
-His friends were all great talents of their time.
-Although only about 10 people attended his funeral, all of them were famous members of the scholar-gentry.
-They mourned him so much at his funeral that they even touched the hearts of passers-by.
+Contemporary accounts suggest that Xun Can associated primarily with the leading talents of his age rather than with a wider social circle.Although only around ten people attended his funeral, all were notable members of the scholar-gentry.